rtCamp/docs.rtcamp.com/rtmedia/developer/themes/add-user-media-link-in-nav-menu/index.markdown

 ---
-title: Add user's media link in wp main nav menu
+title: Add User's Media Link in the WordPress Navigation Menu
 ---

-Add following code in your theme to add user's media link in WordPress nav menu.
+Add the following code in your theme to add user's media link in WordPress navigation menu.
 Make sure you have `**Navigation Menu**` to be checked in menu settings in `**Appearance**` settings.

     function my_wp_get_nav_menu_items( $items, $menu, $args ){